hashgraph/hedera-mirror-node/charts/marketplace/gcp/README.md

 2. Delete the `${APP_NAME}-importer` and `${APP_NAME}-postgres` Stateful Set workloads.
 3. Install the v0.27 solution

-## v0.36
+## v0.37

-The Marketplace solution update from v0.27 to v0.36+ includes many noteworthy improvements and changes.
+The Marketplace solution update from v0.27 to v0.37+ includes many noteworthy improvements and changes such as Scheduled Transactions and NFT support.
 To ensure a smooth upgrade process:

 1. Verify your importer is up to date on file processing by inspecting logs before beginning.
-2. Delete the `${APP_NAME}-importer` and `${APP_NAME}-postgres` Stateful Set workloads.
+2. Delete the `${APP_NAME}-importer` Stateful Set workload.
-3. Install the v0.36 solution
+3. Install the v0.37 solution

 # Scaling